 There are children at the school who are severely allergic to a range of products including peanuts and eggs.
 Parents are asked not to send to school any nut products.
 The school is nut aware as every lunch box and item of food brought to the school cannot be checked to ascertain whether it contains nut products.
 Therefore, we ask that parents be extra careful when sending food to school.
 For those who are allergic, exposure to peanuts can have fatal consequences.
 For older children who make their own lunches, we ask that their parents explain to them the school policy and the reasons for it.

-All unnamed and unclaimed items are placed in the lost property area.
+All unnamed and unclaimed items are placed in the lost property box in the office.
 Periodically, the area is cleared, and all unmarked items are given to the school's second hand uniform shop.
 Parents are reminded to have their child's names/initials on every item of clothing, school hat, lunch-box, drink bottle, etc.

 The school ensures that the school buildings and grounds are kept at an acceptable standard and in accordance with Workplace Health and Safety regulations.
 Maintenance is implemented collaboratively with the groundsman.

 Throughout the year the children are encouraged to help raise funds for the Missions to support other children in the world who are less fortunate than themselves.
 Special fundraising is also held to raise monies or provide material support to help others in need.
 The establishment of Mini Vinnies has seen the children take an even greater hands on approach to helping others.